emblapersson/Applied-bioinformatics/01_Collect_sequences/README.txt

 	- A fasta file with all 16S rRNA genes collected
 	- A txt file with all species not found in the database (but specified in the input)
 	- A csv file with the taxonomy of the downloaded organisms

-- 03_Mock_communities: The final output from the bash script (02_Simulate_community.sh), that is the mock communities.
-One fasta file for each mock community, with the number of sequences for each species corresponding to what was stated in the ratio files.